LEARN

 Key Muscle Groups

 With a body full of muscles, daily stretching may seem overwhelming.
-It's most important to focus on the body areas needed for critical for mobility:
+It's most important to focus on the body areas critical for mobility:

 Stretching your shoulders, neck, and lower back is also beneficial.
 Aim for a program of daily stretches at least three or four times per week.